dependablecomputinglab/csi3102-tutorial/README.md

 You may see gem5 official website: [http://gem5.org](http://gem5.org)

+We uploaded [our tutorial file](http://dclab.yonsei.ac.kr/csi3102/gem5-tutorial.pdf) to help you, also.

 ##System Requirement
 **memory + storage > 2GiB**
 - If memory < 2GiB, you have to use swap file to build gem5